cyber liability hands tablet

 What is Cyber Liability Insurance & What Does it Cover?

 There is no denying that the risk of a data breach is very real.
-In fact, the World Economic Forum cited cyberattacks as one of the five biggest risks to global stability in 2019.
+The World Economic Forum cited cyberattacks as one of the five biggest risks to global stability in 2019.

 Also, according to Statista, 4.1 billion records were exposed in the first six months of last year.
-When you take this into consideration, it is not difficult to see why cybersecurity is something that all businesses need to be thinking about at the moment.
+Given this, it is not difficult to see why cybersecurity is something that all businesses need to consider now.

-With that in mind, we’re going to take an in-depth look at cyber liability insurance so that you can get a better understanding of what it covers and how it can benefit your business.
+With that in mind, we will examine cyber liability insurance in depth so that you can better understand what it covers and how it can benefit your business.

 Cyber liability insurance helps your business to respond should you be the victim of a data breach or a cyberattack.

-If your computer systems or network have been hacked into or one of your employees has accidentally opened a virus, for instance, cyber liability insurance can make a monumental difference.
+Cyber liability insurance can make a monumental difference if your computer systems or network has been hacked or one of your employees has accidentally opened a virus.

 This is something that all businesses can benefit from, as no company is immune to the threat of a data breach.